 - Salt and pepper to taste

-Add the crushed tomatoes, the sugar and all the herbs finely chopped.
+- Add the crushed tomatoes, the sugar, and all the herbs finely chopped.
 Simmer for 10 minutes.
+You can adjust by simmering for longer for a thicker sauce or adding a little water if it's too thick for you.

 - If you use dry basil, just add 1 tbsp